Condensed milk: Current use

 In New Orleans, sweetened condensed milk is commonly used as a topping on chocolate or similarly cream-flavored snowballs.
-In Scotland, it is mixed with sugar and butter then boiled to form a popular sweet candy called tablet or Swiss milk tablet, this recipe being very similar to another version of the Brazilian candy brigadeiro called branquinho.
+In Scotland, it is mixed with sugar and butter and then boiled to form a popular sweet candy called tablet or Swiss milk tablet, this recipe is very similar to another version of the Brazilian candy brigadeiro called branquinho.
 In some parts of the Southern United States, condensed milk is a key ingredient in lemon ice box pie, a sort of cream pie.
 In the Philippines, condensed milk is mixed with some evaporated milk and eggs, spooned into shallow metal containers over liquid caramelized sugar, and then steamed to make a stiffer and more filling version of crème caramel known as leche flan, also common in Brazil under the name pudim de leite.

 In Mexico, sweetened condensed milk is one of the main ingredients of the cold cake dessert (the leading brand is "La Lechera", the local version of Swiss Milchmädchen or La Laitière by Nestlé), combined with evaporated milk, Marie biscuits, lemon juice, and tropical fruit.
-In Brazil, this recipe is also done exchanging fruit for puddings, most commonly vanilla and chocolate, known as pavê or torta de bolacha.
+In Brazil, this recipe is also done by exchanging fruit for puddings, most commonly vanilla and chocolate, known as pavê or torta de bolacha.
 It is also used to make homemade dulce de leche by baking it in an oven.
 In Brazil, this is done by baking the unopened can in a bain-marie, the result being doce de leite.
 In Britain and Ireland, the contents of a boiled can are used as the layer between the biscuit base and the banana and cream level in banoffee.
 There is also a pastry-based tart that is popular in the county of Kent, England called Gypsy tart.
 The pastry case is then filled with a mixture of brown sugar and either condensed milk, evaporated milk, or a mixture of the two before being baked.
 In Latin American and Central American countries, condensed milk (along with evaporated milk and whole milk or canned cream) is used as a key ingredient in the tres leches cake dessert.